Prajyot-git/JenkinsAssignment/README.md

-Assignmet No.1 --
+Assignment No.1 -- Jenkins Install as a Service & as a WAR file

-Assignmet No.2 --
+Assignment No.2 -- Deploy index.html file in apache hhtpd

-Assignmet No.3 --
+Assignment No.3 -- Deploy Repo-2 Repo-2 Repo-3 in apache httpd

+Assignment No.4 -- Delpoy Branches in apache hhtpd